Elizabeth-Warren/i90/README.md

 # I90

-I90 is a link shortner.
+I90 is a link shortener.
 It exposes a minimal API that users can call to create new redirects.
 Whenever someone visits the `short_url` returned by the API, the user will be redirected to the destination the caller passed in.
 Records of every visit to one of these URLs are synced to Redshift/Civis within 5 minutes.
 Handily, API callers are encouraged to pass in additional information about the redirect they're creating.
 That information is carried to Redshift as well.

 Data in Redshift is stored as JSON in a single column called `__raw`.
 This JSON is projected into a view for easy querying.
 Our Redshift cluster is currently disk-bound rather than CPU-bound.
 Using the cores available there to parse the JSON is preferable to using the disks for additional columns.